 The hotel’s managing director started Refill Not Landfill Asia, which produces and promotes reusable aluminium water bottles for tourists aimed at reducing the millions of plastic water bottles discarded in Cambodia each year.

-Haoma is also on a zero waste quest, doing everything from using every part of every vegetable and fruit to composting organic kitchen waste for their garden, with the goal of eliminating all plastics and being plastic free by the end of 2019.
+Haoma is also on a zero waste quest, doing everything from using every part of every vegetable and fruit to composting organic kitchen waste for their garden, with the goal of eliminating all plastics and being plastic free.

 Drink at Eco Friendly Bars and Pubs